hms-dbmi/chromoscope/docs/docs/loading-data/python-package.md

+---
+sidebar_position: 9
+---

-# Using the Python Package
+# Using Python Package

 You can use a [Chromoscope Python package](https://pypi.org/project/chromoscope/) to visualize your local SV files directly on computational notebooks, such as [Jupyter Notebook](https://jupyter.org/), [Jupyter Lab](https://jupyter.org/), and [Google Colab](https://colab.research.google.com/).